Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   steps could be implemented by the Live ingest source.

-  1. a Live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session and can be used to group CMAF tracks.
-Tracks with the same [=Switching Set ID=] b belong to the same switching set.
+  1. a Live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session.
+Tracks with the same [=Switching Set ID=] belong to the same switching set.
   2. The [=Switching Set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
-     In this case, a CMAF chunk is send from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_name) if a stream_name is included, or POST_URL/Switching([=Switching Set ID=]) if this is not the case.
+     In this case, a CMAF chunk is send from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_name) if a stream_name is included, or POST_URL/Switching([=Switching Set ID=])/ if this is not the case.
-  3. The live ingest source MAY add a kind box in the udta box in the track to signal the switching set.
+  3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
 The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=Switching Set ID=].

     NOTE: this text was added to address comments from the community review to support explicit signalling of switching sets, this     needs to be reviewed and discussed more.